Shredder (Teenage Mutant Ninja Turtles): 1987 animated series

 In the 1987 animated series, Oroku Saki and Hamato Yoshi were both members of the Foot Clan in Japan.
-After Saki framed him for the attempted murder of a visiting sensei, Yoshi was forced to exile himself to New York City, where he lived in the sewers with four pet turtles that were accidentally dropped down a storm drain.
+After Saki framed him for the attempted murder of a visiting sensei, Yoshi was forced to exile himself to New York City, where he lived in the sewers with four pet turtles who were accidentally dropped down a storm drain.

 In the following years, Saki took leadership of the Foot Clan and took on his Shredder persona.
 He also met a trans-dimensional alien called Krang and used the advanced technology at his disposal to replace the Foot Ninja with robots called the Foot Soldiers.
 He secretly moved to New York, where he found Yoshi still alive.
-In an attempt to kill his old foe, Shredder dumped mutagen in the sewers.
+In an attempt to kill his old foe, the Shredder dumped mutagen in the sewers.
 This mutates Yoshi into Splinter, and he starts training the also mutated Turtles in ninjutsu.
-After the Turtles discovered their operation in New York City, Shredder became their enemy and would stop at nothing until they were defeated, often holding the Turtles' human ally April O'Neil captive as bait.
+After the Turtles discovered their operation in New York City, the Shredder became their enemy and would stop at nothing until they were defeated, often holding the Turtles' human ally April O'Neil captive as bait.

-Shredder was voiced by James Avery for seasons one to seven and William E. Martin for seasons eight and ten, with the alternates being Dorian Harewood and Pat Fraley in 1989, Jim Cummings in 1991–1993 and Townsend Coleman in 1993.
-In the 2009 crossover movie Turtles Forever, the 1987 version of the Shredder was voiced by Load Williams.
-In the 2012 series, the 1987 version of the Shredder is voiced by Kevin Michael Richardson due to the passing of James Avery in 2013.
+The Shredder was voiced by James Avery for seasons one to seven and William E. Martin for seasons eight and ten, with the alternates being Dorian Harewood and Pat Fraley (albeit only 1 episode) in 1989, Jim Cummings in 1991–1993 and Townsend Coleman in 1993.
+In the 2009 crossover film Turtles Forever, the 1987 version of the Shredder was voiced by Load Williams.
+In the 2012 series, the 1987 version of the Shredder is voiced by Kevin Michael Richardson, replacing James Avery following his death.